Only 1 Tip?

 Using something you need, then putting it up is not complicated; we all get lazy.

 Unless you are a hoarder and in such extreme circumstances, even this concept will only take you so far.
 If that is something you are facing, then reaching out for some assistance would be wise and helpful.
 There is no shame whatsoever in asking for help.

 If any of us fell and broke our arm, we would need the help of a doctor.
 So, should the person with a broken arm feel embarrassed that they had to get some help?

-I would hope not, and if you have any type of disorder, seek professional help and do not feel bad about it.
-You can find some organizations in the leading website directory on this website in the “Services” category that can help you or direct you to the right place.
+I would hope not, and if you have any disorder, seek professional help and do not feel bad about it.
+You can find some organizations in the leading website directory on this website in the “Services” category to help you or direct you to the right place.